SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/README.md

    > Go to Azure Portal -> Resource Groups -> Select the resource group you created in step 3 of the previous section -> Select the Cosmos DB resource -> Overview -> Copy the value of the Url and paste it into the appsettings.json file as the value of the variable "cosmosDbUri"

-   > Leave the cosmosDbName as "miyagi" and the cosmosDbContainer name as "recommendations"
+   > Leave the cosmosDbName as "miyagi" and the cosmosDbContainer name as "recommendations".

-   > Set the blobServiceUri tp https://yourstorageservicename.blob.core.windows.net/
+   > Set the blobServiceUri to https://yourstorageservicename.blob.core.windows.net/.

-7. Create a new file named .env in miyagi/sandbox/usecases/rag/dotnet
+7. Create a new file named .env in miyagi/sandbox/usecases/rag/dotnet.
-8. Copy paste the contents of rag/.env.local.example into .env and save the file
+8. Copy and paste the contents of rag/.env.local.example into .env and save the file.
-9. Copy the values from Step 6 into the .env file and save the file
+9. Copy the values from Step 6 into the .env file and save the file.

 ### 2.3 Setup .NET secrets

 1. Open a new terminal: Terminal -> New Terminal (or Ctrl + Shift + `)
-2. Change folder to miyagi/services/recommendation-service/dotnet
+2. Change thefolder to miyagi/services/recommendation-service/dotnet.
 3. Run the following command to set the secrets for the recommendation service.
 You will need to provide the values for the variables below.

    ```